MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **fMergeSucceeded** - Indicates if changes made by other users are merged to the document as part of the saving process.

+- **IOTransactionId** - unique identifier for various phases of save operation like loading and merging of document.

 #### Office.Word.Word.DocumentDirtyFlagChanged

 This event indicates Office Word edits a document that changes the document internal state into "dirty".
 It allows Microsoft to evaluate the feature health of edit-document.
 The event is a heartbeat of user edits.
 It's also used to calculated monthly active users/devices.